tusharsk/Interview-Experiences-/README.md

-**This is Repository is collection of interview experiences that i had with different firms.**
+**Thi Repository is collection of interview experiences that i had with different firms.**

 This is Company wise Interview experiences